robmarkcole/Useful-python/Pytorch/README.md

 * PyTorch provides two high-level features: (1) Tensor computing (like NumPy) with strong acceleration via graphics processing units (GPU).
 (2) Deep neural networks built on a tape-based autodiff system
 * There are two popular pytorch wrappers, fastai and pytorch-lightning
 * Good idea to use colab as torch already installed and has GPU
+* Pytorch saved models have the file extension `.pt`

 ## Hub
 * https://pytorch.org/hub/